SalomePlatform/yacs/doc/principes.rst

 It is provided with a single input control port and a single output control port.
 Consequently, two blocks connected through a dataflow data link will be executed in sequence, all nodes in the first block will be executed before starting the second block.

+A Bloc node may have properties.
+A property is a pair (name, value), where name is the name of the property and value is a character string that gives its value.
+The properties of a Bloc are inherited by the nodes in the Bloc.

 To create this type of node: